 How To Trade This Price Action Setup

 Usually in an uptrend, I’ll look for a second attempt at the key level or a LH (lower high) before attempting to reverse a strong trend.
-If I see a really good price action trigger, such as a pin bar, engulfing bar or outside bar, then I’ll consider taking it in combination with the exhaustion or climax bar.
+For those wanting a secondary entry, you’d look for a pin bar, engulfing bar or outside bar, then consider taking it in combination with the exhaustion or climax bar.
 But the price action should already show weakening ahead of the exhaustion before letting you know the offers will hold.

-But there will often be a second failed attempt either at the key level, or producing the lower high giving you the final confirmation the exhaustion bar is in place and it is time to reverse.
+Most often with exhaustion moves, there will be a second failed attempt either at the key level, or producing the lower high giving you the final confirmation the exhaustion bar is in place and it is time to reverse.

 Depending upon which of these situations will present itself will determine how I get in, but if I see any of them and they have all the ingredients, then I’m going to sell that looking for the market to reverse heavily since the trend has become over-extended.
 Either it will retrace a good portion of the move, or it will consolidate before making a new leg (up or down).